 Fine Art Exhibitions: Dreamy & Surreal

 When clients walk through our doors they are greeted by walls of artwork produced by artists from across Maine.
-These artworks rotate every 6 months with a new exhibition and theme.
-The opening receptions are free and open to the public.
-To schedule a tour of the Macpage exhibits outside of an opening, please email Ralph Hendrix at firstname.lastname@example.org.
+These artworks rotate every year and an opening receptions, which are free and open to the public, are held to celebrate the artists.
+To schedule a tour of the Macpage exhibits outside of an opening, please email Ralph Hendrix at email@example.com.
 You can also view the exhibitions online below!

 Thanks to everyone who came out for the opening of Dreamy & Surreal!
 We had a blast celebrating the new batch our artists to grace our walls this spring.
 In case you missed it, check out our video walk through of the exhibition, also be sure to check out photos of the opening reception below!